 The P Series offers great picture quality at a competitive price, but it faces tough competition in its price.
 For a larger size though, it is a pretty good choice.

-The Vizio P Series 2018 is somewhat better than the Vizio P Series 2017 in almost every usage.
+The Vizio P Series 2018 is better than the Vizio P Series 2017 in almost every use.
 The P Series 2018 has lower input lag, which is great if you play video games or HDR games.
 It also has better reflection handling so you can place it in a room with many light sources without any issue.
 Finally, the Vizio P Series 2018 has a faster response time, thus you will notice only a small blur trail in the image when you watch fast action sports.

 The Vizio P Series 2017 is significantly better than the Vizio M Series 2017.
 The P Series has lower input lag and lower response time, which is great if you play video games.
 The P Series has better local dimming and is equipped with motion interpolation for those who like the soap opera effect.
-Finally, the P Series is better suited for watching TV Shows in brighter rooms as it has higher brightness to fight glare and slightly better reflection handling.
+Finally, the P Series is better suited for watching TV shows in brighter rooms, as it has higher brightness to fight glare and slightly better reflection handling.

 The Sony X900E is somewhat better than the Vizio P Series 2017.
 The Sony X900E has better upscaling which is important if you watch a lot of cable, and better gray uniformity.
 The Vizio P Series 2017, on the other hand, has a better input lag and a faster response time, which are important to those who play a lot of games.
 Finally, the Vizio P Series 2017 has better black frame insertion (BFI) which can result in a clearer image for gamers.